1. Blog

 To do so, DeFi uses decentralized applications (often referred to as dApps).
 We have discussed dApps in our blog before, but it’s worth refreshing the concept.
 A dApp is an app built on a decentralized environment (such as the peer-to-peer ecosystem of a blockchain).
 As such, it isn’t controlled by an institution, organization, or company.

 A dApp doesn’t live in a single server, depending on a particular team to keep that server running and properly maintained – it’s stored across a network of devices (or nodes), which is why we say these apps are decentralized.
 Lastly, dApps are open, which means they are accessible from anywhere through the internet.
 That’s what that “permissionless” on Sandner’s definitions is pointing to: anyone can participate in them.
-What’s more – anyone can create a dApp.
+What’s more – anyone can create a dApp, often with the help of a dApp development company to ensure technical expertise and successful deployment.

 So, in short, DeFi is a financial system that runs on a peer-to-peer network using a multitude of dApps.
 For that to work smoothly, we need to add one last thing – smart contracts.
 If you’re familiar with blockchain technology, you surely know that smart contracts are what make it all happen.
 If you don’t know what smart contracts are, they are programs or protocols that execute, control, or document a contract, agreement, or negotiation.